ECSchafer/Rare-Variant-Burden-Testing/README.md

 *This is a work in progress pipeline to showcase the scripts I have been writing and working on*

-Scripts for running QC on exome data and harmonizing with publically available gnomAD controls and then counting rare variants
+Scripts for running QC on exome data and harmonizing with publicaly available gnomAD controls and then counting rare variants

 A pipeline expanding on TRAPD (Testing Rare vAriants using Public Data) pipeline described in Guo MH, Plummer L, Chan Y-M, Hirschhorn JN, Lippincott MF.
 Burden testing of rare variants identified through exome sequencing using publicly available control data.
 American Journal of Human Genetics.
 2018.
 103(4):522-534.